owlbarn/tutorial/book/maths/README.md

 let ym = Mat.of_array y 1 5
 ```

-Now we can plot the interpolation function.
-We compare it to the Gamma function.
+Now we can plot the interpolation function and compare it to the Gamma function.
 As can be seen in [@fig:maths:interp], both lines cross the given nodes.
-We can see that the interpolated line fits well with the "true interpolation", i.e. the Gamma function.
+The interpolated line fits well with the "true interpolation", i.e. the Gamma function, within a certain range.
 However, the extrapolation fitting where the x-value falls out of given data, is less than ideal.

 ```ocaml env=maths:interp